Skip to main content

 Flows simplify proactive diagnostic actions, quickly solve issues when there's a focus on their detection, and provide a very efficient way to enable self-remediation mechanisms over common problems.
 It also allows technical teams to couple devices to configurations defined by the organization, evaluating them periodically and adapting them if necessary.

-• Name: indicates the name of the flow.
+• Name.
+Name of the flow.

-• Description: indicates the purpose of the flow.
+• Description.
+Purpose of the flow.

 info